andreKiona/andrekiona/README.md

 * 🌍  I'm based in Cape town
 * 🧠  I'm learning Everything JavaScript & Python
-* 🤝  I'm open to collaborating on web development, data analysis and more
+* 🤝  I'm open to collaborating on web development and more

 ### Skills